patst/process-lectures-042020/exercises/cardealership/process-app/README.md

 5. Create the java classes described in the class diagram in the package `de.patst.process.model`.

 6. Write a JUnit test which tests a successful execution of the process.
-At the moment the other pools to not exist.
+At the moment the other pools do not exist.
 Therefore we have to send signals and set variables manually in the unit test.
     a.
 Send the signal events from the test code (Use the RuntimeService)
     b.
 Add variables where needed to the process instance (RuntimeService)